-Audio problems are a part of an audio device.
-Even if you have the most expensive microphone, static still has its own way of visiting you.
-Sounds funny but it’s reality – microphones pick static noise everywhere.
+Audio problems are a part of using an audio device.
+However, static noises like these are annoying.
+Sounds inconvenient but it’s reality – microphones pick static noise everywhere.

 How do I get rid of static on my mic?